 A Frame-Maker’s Approach to Framing Black and White Portrait Photography

 Most pictorial media feel naturally at home on the wall because a picture is essentially something we expect to see as part of a wall: a window.
-That is, a picture is an illusion in two dimensions of something three-dimensional and real beyond the plain of the wall; it’s a work of imagination or memory (a picture being essentially a captured memory) outside the present reality of the room.
+That is, a picture is an illusion in two dimensions of something three-dimensional and real beyond the plane of the wall; it’s a work of imagination or memory outside the present reality of the room.
 So then the picture frame is, of course, a window frame and gains much of its power in convincingly completing the pictorial illusion of a window.

 Nevertheless, we commonly hang photos on our walls, and for very good reason: because they represent things significant to us—people, places and things we love and admire, and that we therefore want to keep before our eyes and alive in our hearts.